top of page

 This study implemented the MoTR method evaluating the suggested effects of daily stressors on nighttime heart rate, sleep time, and physical activity in an individualized way: via the N-of-1 approach.
 A Python implementation of MoTR is freely available.

-Aug 2022 (In Preparation)
+Aug 2022 (preprint)

-EJ Daza, L Schneider. arXiv.
+EJ Daza, I Matias, L Schneider. arXiv.

 May 2022